Israel strikes Gaza targets after rocket salvo

-GAZA Israel said it struck targets in the Gaza Strip on Monday after Palestinian militants fired rockets at southern Israel, in what they said was a response to an Israeli air strike that killed one militant and wounded a second a day earlier.
+GAZA Israel said it struck targets in the Gaza Strip on Monday after Palestinian militants fired rockets at southern Israel, in what they said was a response to an Israel air strike on Sunday that wounded two militants and eight bystanders.

-Israel said its air raid targeted 25-year-old Mohammed Makawi whom it linked to a radical group involved in a recent Sinai border attack in which an Israeli was killed.
-Hospital sources in Gaza said Makawi died of his wounds.

-The armed wing of Hamas, the Islamists who control the Gaza Strip, said it had joined in Monday's rocket attack along with the smaller Islamic Jihad group.
+Sunday's Israeli air strike was aimed at two Palestinian militants, one of whom was critically wounded.
+The armed wing of Hamas, the Islamists who control the Gaza Strip, said it joined in Monday's rocket attack along with the Islamic Jihad group.

 Gaza has been under the control of Hamas since 2007.
 The Islamist group rejects permanent peace with Israel and the two sides fought a three-week war in December-January 2008-2009.
 The border is tense, with frequent clashes.